-SECTION 6.1 Redemption of Shares.
-The Shares may be redeemable upon receiving regulatory approval from the SEC and or otherwise as determined by the Sponsor in its sole discretion.
-Prior to accepting such redemptions, the Sponsor shall amend this Trust Agreement to include Share redemptions procedures consistent with such regulatory approval (if any) pursuant to Section 10.1 hereof.
-Notwithstanding anything to the contrary, a Share may be redeemed no earlier than twelve (12) months after its date of issuance.
+SECTION 6.1 Redemption of Units.
+The Trust may redeem Units upon receiving regulatory approval from the SEC or otherwise as determined by the Sponsor in its sole discretion.
+Prior to the Trust accepting such redemptions, the Sponsor shall amend this Trust Agreement to include Unit redemption procedures consistent with any such regulatory approval, pursuant to Section 10.1 hereof.
+Notwithstanding any provision herein to the contrary, a Unit may be redeemed no earlier than twelve (12) months after its date of issuance by the Trust.